JerryCauser/udp-logger/README.md

 ### class `UdpLoggerSocket`
 Extends [`Readable` Stream][node-readable]

-It is a Udp socket in `readable stream` form.
+It is a UDP socket in `readable stream` form.

 #### Arguments:
 - `options` `<object>` – **required**